yorelisacodes/CodeWars/README.md

 For example, if the parameters passed are (2, 6), the function should return [2, 4, 6] as 2, 4, and 6 are the multiples of 2 up to 6.

+18. Grasshopper - Debug

+DESCRIPTION:
+Debug celsius converter
+Your friend is traveling abroad to the United States so he wrote a program to convert fahrenheit to celsius.
+Unfortunately his code has some bugs.

+Find the errors in the code to get the celsius converter working properly.

+To convert fahrenheit to celsius:

+celsius = (fahrenheit - 32) * (5/9)
+Remember that typically temperatures in the current weather conditions are given in whole numbers.
+It is possible for temperature sensors to report temperatures with a higher accuracy such as to the nearest tenth.
+Instrument error though makes this sort of accuracy unreliable for many types of temperature measuring sensors.